darksinge/rmb-search-engine/README.md

 While politics is important to many people, getting involved and understandinglegislature can be a hard task for the average person.
 We seek to make it lessdifficult by giving Utahans a new way to look at bills going through our statelegislature.
 Our goal is to develop a software tool that automates the processof presenting relevant and engaging legislative data.

-Since the development of the [website][legibills] used to display our findings is concern of it's own, [it's source code is hosted in a seperate repository][legibills-github].
+Since the development of the [website][ratemybill] used to display our findings is concern of it's own, [it's source code is hosted in a seperate repository][ratemybill-github].

 ## 2    Utah Legislation Classification Tool